Published:

 Purpose Initial estimate of borrowing power Formal commitment from lender

-Credit Check Soft or none Hard inquiry (may affect credit score)
+Credit Check Soft or none Soft or hard inquiry

 Documentation Required Minimal (self-reported info) Extensive (income, assets, debts, employment)

-Interest Rate Lock No Yes (rate can be locked for 60–130 days)
+Interest Rate Lock No Yes (rate can be locked for 60–130 days; property must be specified and have a mutually signed contract)

 Validity Period N/A Typically 60–130 days